iamjoydevdas/Interviews/README.md

 # Interviews

 ## Tell Me About Yourself
-“I’m a Senior Software Engineer with around 15 years of experience building large-scale backend systems.
+I’m a Senior Software Engineer with around 15 years of experience building large-scale backend systems.

 Currently at Sainsbury’s, I work on Java and Spring Boot microservices running on AWS and Kubernetes, supporting customer-facing retail platforms.
-My focus is on production readiness—reliability, observability, performance, and incident handling.
+My focus is on production readiness — reliability, observability, performance, and incident handling.

-Before that, I worked on distributed payment systems at Cognizant for clients like BNY Mellon, Mastercard, and Visa, and I also mentor engineers across teams.
-I enjoy owning services end to end and working on systems where scale and reliability really matter.”
+Before that, I worked on distributed systems at Cognizant for large enterprise clients including BNY Mellon, Mastercard, and Visa, and I also mentor engineers across teams.
+I enjoy owning services end to end and working on systems where scale and reliability really matter.

 OR